VagelisKalimeris/RestAPI-Manage-Productions-And-Crew/README.md

   current implementation, so we can regard this flaw as minor.
 - No option of utilizing *asyncio*.
 The database does not support it.

-### No repository layer
-Service and repository layers were merged in this implementation.
-This choice resulted from the combination of the following two factors:
-- *SQLite*'s lack of support for locking mechanisms(described above).
-- No joins implementation(described below).

-## Design Choices

-### No Joins Experiment
+### No Joins Implementation
 No sql table joins were used in queries of the data access code implementation.
 This design was an experimentation and would not use in a production setting.
 The approach increased add/update production & fire crew member, data access code complexity, but extra care and effort was put into making sure time/space efficiency was not sacrificed.

 This choice also shifted weight towards integration testing, since doing dependency injection into current service code would be quite tedious.

+### No repository layer
+Service and repository layers are merged in this implementation.
+This choice resulted from the combination of the following two factors:
+- *SQLite*'s lack of support for locking mechanisms(described above).
+- No joins implementation(described above).

 ## API Documentation